About Council housing repairs

 Emergency repairs (these include works to burst pipes, boarding up of doors and windows, gas leaks and total electrical failure) will take 4 hours.

 Urgent repairs (which include works to heating breakdowns where you have no other form of heating, replacement door locks and blocked drains) will take 24 hours.

 Appointable repairs can take up to 25 days.
 Repairs will be completed as soon as possible.
-You can choose from four 2-hour appointment slots – two in the morning and two in the afternoon.
+You can choose from 4 2-hour appointment slots:

 - 8am to 10am